 How to Share Lab Duties Effectively

-Follow these tips to streamline the planning and completion of common lab tasks:
+Follow these tips to streamline the planning and completion of common lab tasks.

 Task assignment should take into consideration the nature and frequency of each task as well as the existing workloads and schedules of each lab member.
-Some tasks (e.g. buffer preparation) may be completed as needed, whenever the person responsible has time or stocks are running low.
-Some labs organize official lab clean-up “parties” where everyone works together to complete their tasks at the same time.
+Some tasks (e.g. buffer preparation) may be completed as needed, whenever the person responsible has time, or when stocks are running low.
+Some labs organize official lab cleanup “parties” where everyone works together to complete their tasks at the same time.

-- Keep an easily accessible binder or electronic folder containing recipes for commonly-used reagents (e.g. buffers) and ensure all lab members are fully trained to prepare shared reagents.
+Keep an easily accessible binder or electronic folder containing recipes for commonly used reagents (e.g. buffers) and ensure all lab members are fully trained to prepare shared reagents.

-- Establish and maintain clear rules about reagent inventory management.
+Establish and maintain clear rules about reagent inventory management.
 While every lab has different needs and approaches, each lab member should participate in reagent monitoring, particularly for supplies they commonly use in their own experiments.

 Featured Cell Separation Products

 Immunomagnetic positive selection kit

 Immunomagnetic cell isolation kit using particle release technology